 - Comfortable to hold.

-The WeMo Dimmer light switch is compatible with Apple Homekit-enabled devices and accessories.
+The WeMo Dimmer light switch is one of the best Apple Homekit devices and accessories.
 It features a touch-sensitive dimmer along with a faceplate.
 For setup, you need to install the WeMo app.
 It only requires WiFi and a neutral wire, no hub or subscription. you can control your WeMo Dimmer through the WeMo app or with your voice by pairing it with Alexa, google assistant, or Apple Homekit.

 Moreover, You can adjust the brightness of the light and set schedules by syncing your light to sunset and sunrise according to to need and also set a sleep timer that will automatically dim the lights gradually within a few minutes.
 Additionally, you can set night mode for your lights according to your desire